In these times of the current pandemic, the world has rushed to embrace online platforms to engage their audiences and deliver content. As a result,…

 The following article is a wonderful case study of what is possible when you combine play, fun and group games & activities in an unexpected setting – a ballet school.
-It was submitted by one of our subscribers:
+This fascinating corporate team building activity was submitted by one of our subscribers:

 “… I am just writing to thank you!